The Danesbury Fernery is judged again.

-This year the WHBC has entered 2x categories, and The Fernery, Danesbury Nature Reserve has been entered in the Historic Parks and Gardens category.
+This year the WHBC entered 2x categories, one of them being The Fernery, Danesbury Nature Reserve which have been entered in the Historic Parks and Gardens category.

 Humble and proud as we are, we do have a proven success record with Anglia in Bloom: